 A Different Type of Education in the Classroom

 One of the novel and fun aspects of HC70A is the breadth of undergraduate majors and levels represented by students in the class.
 For example, freshman debate seniors, entering life science students help non-science students, and classic majors exchange ideas with future biochemistry majors.
 A unique collective exists in which students representing the ideas, views, and backgrounds of a cross section of the UCLA campus come together to learn and discuss issues related to the impact of genetic engineering and genomics on society.
-During the past 11 years, 499 students took HC70A, representing 25 different majors.
-Approximately 50% of the students were non-science students, and 25% were life science students who had declared a major but were just beginning the core curriculum required of all life science students at UCLA.
+During the past 15 years, 618 students took HC70A, representing 25 different majors.
+More than 50% of the students were non-science students, and 25% were life science students who had declared a major but were just beginning the core curriculum required of all life science students at UCLA.
 In addition, there was almost an even distribution between first, second, third, and fourth year students.
-The pie charts shown on this page summarize the HC70A student population over the past 11 years.
+The pie charts shown on this page summarize the HC70A student population over the past 15 years.